TIC-13/halide-docker/README.md

 - Volume / Shered folder:

-  The `container_volume` folder is loaded into the Docker container.
+  The `container_volume` folder from the `halide-docker` repository is loaded into the Docker container.
 Therefore, place your code/project in this folder to use it with Docker.

-  This folder in the container is mounted to the `/volume` directory.
+  In the container, this folder is mounted to the `/volume` directory and its files can be accessed through it.

 - Environment Variables:

-  On this container, the Halide folder is seted on `$HALIDE_ROOT` environment variable.
+  On this container, the Halide folder is set on `$HALIDE_ROOT` environment variable.

   The `$LD_LIBRARY_PATH` environment variable is already set too.